-- See the Freshney Place Market Hall & • Leisure Scheme completed.
+- See the Freshney Place Market Hall & Leisure Scheme completed.
 This is set to transform the western end of the centre into a leisure space with a cinema, and a modern market. - Continue to develop Freshney Place.
 Our purchase of the centre was a bold move, but the right one in ensuring a successful future for Lincolnshire's largest covered shopping centre.
 With the expertise of partners, we have taken big strides in ensuring it grows with schemes such as the new Community Diagnostic Centre, (CDC) driving footfall.

-- Share in the success of partner-led schemes such as the Horizon Youth Zone, the new St James' House E-Factor Business Hub, the Community Diagnostic Centre (CDC), and Projekt Renewable.
-The council is an active supporter of all of these. - See the new homes built and occupied at Alexandra Dock.
-As highlighted in the Grimsby Masterplan we want to see this whole dock area redeveloped. - Ensure people have access to good public transport.
-We are developing a new transport hub, offering modern facilities. - Look at alternative, clean energy sources to heat town centre buildings.
+- Share in the success of partner-led

+schemes such as the Horizon Youth

+Zone, the new St James' House E-Factor

+Business Hub, the Community Diagnostic

+Centre (CDC), and Projekt Renewable.

+The council is an active supporter of all of these.

+- See the new homes built and occupied at Alexandra Dock.
+As highlighted in the Grimsby Masterplan we want to see this whole dock area redeveloped.

+- Ensure people have access to good public transport.
+We are developing a new transport hub, offering modern facilities.